 The drink's eye-catching color made it a massive success in the 1970s.
 It falls in line with other fancy-colored drinks like the Tequila Sunrise and the Grasshopper Cocktail from that era.

 Even though the bright blue cocktail looks tropical, it is not fruity.
 In fact, it is surprisingly tangy and citrusy.
 When prepared with fresh lemon juice and syrup instead of lemonade, the Blue Lagoon tastes even tarter.

 From Blue Curaçao.
 The color is artificial, and you can get Curaçao in other shades.
 However, for historical reasons, blue is the standard version.

-On average, the colorful drink has an ABV of 15 - 18%. -Depending on the brands used and the level of dilution caused by the ice.
+On average, the colorful drink has 18 to 22% ABV. -Depending on the brands used and the level of dilution caused by the ice.